 Working as a mental health specialist (MHS) at McLean inspired and supported Molly Jepsen as she planned her career path.
 In fact, serving as an MHS has also clarified work choices for many of her colleagues.
 Some decide to attend nursing or medical school, while others train for social work or counseling.
-“Being an MHS at McLean is great experience.
-It means being immersed in the milieu and learning to recognize changes in a patient's status,” she said recently.
-“I also learned to communicate with patients, which is something I didn't know how to do before I began at McLean.
+“Being an MHS at McLean is a great experience.
+It means being immersed in the milieu and learning to recognize changes in a patient’s status,” she said recently.
+“I also learned to communicate with patients, which is something I didn’t know how to do before I began at McLean.
 An MHS learns to understand the nursing process.”

 Molly did not arrive at her present role as a certified psychiatric/mental health nurse practitioner along a traditional route.
 After graduating from Middlebury College in Vermont with a major in psychology, she worked in Gulf Coast communities and taught English in Uruguay for several years.
 Her experiences in Lake Charles, Louisiana, and Pascagoula, Mississippi, where she assisted individuals who had experienced the trauma and loss of Hurricane Katrina, confirmed her desire to work in the field of psychology.
 At that point, though, she was not sure whether she wanted to do social work or nursing.
 Having grown up in the Boston area, she knew of McLean Hospital and decided to seek employment there as she considered her next steps.

 As an MHS on the Short Term Unit (STU), Molly was usually assigned to check in with four patients to assess their safety status, thought process, current stressors, physical complaints, and energy level, and to report her findings to the RN.
 Different days and shifts bring their own challenges, but she understood that patient safety is always the top priority for an MHS, who is often the first to respond to a crisis.
 She also ran groups that promoted goal-setting, social interaction, or fitness.